WDC20’s Pre-Conference Workshops are the perfect opportunity to go deep on a topic with expert, hands-on guidance.

 - How to reveal an awakening to the character’s more viable Yearning and Desire by making the increasing conflict encountered in the story a learning experience with the potential of greater self-awareness and deeper sense of identity.

-In this full-day workshop, Windy Lynn Harris—founder of Market Coaching for Creative Writers and author of Writing & Selling Short Stories & Personal Essays: The Essential Guide to Getting Your Work Published—will teach you how to find publication success in the coveted literary magazine market by crafting and selling short personal essays.
+In this workshop, Windy Lynn Harris—founder of Market Coaching for Creative Writers and author of Writing & Selling Short Stories & Personal Essays: The Essential Guide to Getting Your Work Published—will teach you how to find publication success in the coveted literary magazine market by crafting and selling short personal essays.
 Packed with practical advice, this class includes:

 - Personal essay writing defined in detail.